iacob28/ScrapeApp/README.md

 # ScrapeApp
-This is an scrapping app write in python3
+This is a scrapping app write in python3